 As his predecessor had done, Cook announced the Apple Watch at a press event (minus Jobs’ trademark black shirt) in September of 2014.
-The reception and excited buzz was immediate and would last until the first version of the Apple Watch (interestingly, not the “iWatch”) released on April 24, 2015.
+The reception and the excited buzz was immediate and would last until the first version of the Apple Watch (interestingly, not the “iWatch”) released on April 24, 2015.

 With the watch officially in the hands – or, on the wrists – of the public, the moment of truth had come.
 Had Cook, Ive, Lynch and the rest of the team furthered the legacy of Steve Jobs, or would the Apple Watch be the company’s first major flop since the 90s?

 Apple Watch Series

 Apple Watch 1: What they got right, and what they didn’t

 It’s a frustrating but unavoidable fact that no matter how much time, money and talent is put into a new product, its first iteration will always have its flaws.
 No matter how great and groundbreaking the tech is, things can always be improved.
 No group releases a product and thinks, “That’s it, we’ll never need to make a new one.”
 Maybe more than any other company, Apple embraces the inevitability of continued development.